-Walmart Plus Launched This Week -- Here's What You Need To Know
+Walmart Plus Launched This Week -- Here's What You Need to Know

 Walmart+ members will get lots of perks.

-Walmart+ perks will include same-day delivery of groceries and merchandise and early access to select deals.
+Walmart+ will allow its users to get unlimited free delivery, some as fast as same-day, on more than 160,000 items with in-store prices and with one-hour delivery windows.
 The new subscription service will also offer members "Scan & Go," a touch-free way to shop in store by using the Walmart app.
-Walmart Plus customers can scan their items as they shop and pay using Walmart Pay in-app.
+Walmart+ customers can scan their items as they shop and pay using Walmart Pay in-app.
 Additionally, subscribers can save up to 5 cents per gallon at nearly 2,000 Walmart, Murphy USA and Murphy Express stations.
 Sam's Club fuel stations will soon be added to the list, Walmart said.

 The mega retailer had reportedly planned to launch Walmart+ in the spring, but plans had been delayed due to the pandemic.
-It is now available for all users
+It is now available for all users, as of Sept.
+15.

 One other general Walmart update.